A New Year's resolution

 I also want to tell you that I'm seriously considering making a New Year's Resolution not to read Town Square.
 It's a waste of time and resources.

-The format of the feature openly encourages this unproductive behavior by not requiring people to provide their real names.
+Possibilities for amelioration: The format of the feature openly encourages this unproductive behavior by not requiring people to provide their real names.
 If they had to do that, perhaps they might think a bit before hitting send.
 Do you think it's worth a try?
 How about limiting the number of times the same person can comment on one story?

 A funny thing about the Internet: Now you know what everyone is thinking.
 Turns out, maybe you didn't want to know.

 As for your suggestion: Unfortunately, requiring that people put their real names before posting is not logistically possible.
-Short of making them come down to the office with a photo ID, how would you do it?
+Short of making them [Web Link come down to the office with a photo ID], how would you do it?
 The closest we come to accountability is the login requirement, which I do use for the [Web Link more sensitive stories].
 It's possible for posters to keep their anonymity while logging in, but then at least we have an e-mail address to reach them with, and it's easier to ban irresponsible commenters by revoking their login.

 Town Square has had some good aspects.
 It helps us to know what stories people are interested in.
 It has led to actual scoops before (the postings can act as a sort of rumor mill).
-It's been a good emotional outlet in some cases, as when Rosemary Stasek died.
-And from a business standpoint, it increases our page views dramatically, which makes our online ads much more viable — and that's the future of newspapers, so we're not about to give that up.
+It's been a good emotional outlet in some cases, as when [Web Link Rosemary Stasek died].
+And from a business standpoint, it increases our page views dramatically, which makes our online ads much more viable -- and that's the future of newspapers, so we're not about to give that up.